Future-House/paper-qa/README.md

 [![PyPI version](https://badge.fury.io/py/paper-qa.svg)](https://badge.fury.io/py/paper-qa)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-This is a focused package for doing question and answering from PDFs or text files (which can be raw HTML).
+This is a minimal package for doing question and answering from PDFs or text files (which can be raw HTML).
+It strives to give very good answers, with no hallucinations, by grounding responses with in-text citations.
 It uses [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) with a vector DB called [FAISS](https://github.com/facebookresearch/faiss) to embed and search documents. [langchain](https://github.com/hwchase17/langchain) helps generate answers.

 It uses this process